One of the best ways to spend an afternoon in Melbourne – the Queen Victoria Market.

-In addition to everything sold in the stalls, there is a great variety of delicious and cheap take-away food to choose from.
-One of my favorite things is grabbing a few Turkish boreks from the market and finding my way over to the beautiful Flagstaff Gardens across the street to have my own makeshift picnic.
+In addition to everything sold in stalls, there is a variety of delicious and cheap take-away food to choose from.
+One of my favorite things is grabbing a few Turkish boreks from the market, and finding my way over to the beautiful Flagstaff Gardens across the street to have my own makeshift picnic.

-Here was my day of shopping at the market:
+Here’s a sneak peek of a day shopping at the market:

 1 Happy Daze smoothie (apple juice, banana, strawberry, pineapple, ice) – $6